Manchester School of Art

 Particular strengths are in arts and health, asian cultures, digital arts and contemporary ceramics and textile arts practice.
 Manchester School of Art’s research is often disseminated within large public events, exhibitions and displays that become a focus around which we generate creative and knowledge exchange activities.

-Research within the School is organised and supported through four Department linked Research Hubs—
+Research is organised and supported through five Department linked Research Hubs—

 - Architecture Research Hub